NayakwadiS/selenium-page-factory/docs/index.rst

 =============

 * Initialise all the webElements declared in Point at a time.
-* All WebElements methods are re-define to add extra features eg- click method extended to have explicit wait.
+* All WebElements methods are re-define to add extra features eg- click method extended to have explicit wait for element to be clickable.
 * Cent percent unittest coverage.